Sumitkokad/C_churn/readme.md

 ## 📌 Project Overview

 Customer churn is a critical business problem where customers stop using a company's service.
-This project builds a **Machine Learning-based prediction system** to identify whether a customer is likely to churn or not churn means the customer stops using the comapany serivce .
+This project builds a **Machine Learning-based prediction system** to identify whether a customer is likely to churn or not
+Churn means the customer stops using the comapany serivce .

 💡 By predicting churn in advance, companies can:
 - Reduce revenue loss